tvdboom/ATOM/docs_sources/user_guide.md

 **Principal Components Analysis**<br>
 Applying PCA will reduce the dimensionality of the dataset by maximizing the variance of each dimension.
-The new features will be called Component 0, Component 1, etc...
-The dataset will be scaled before applying the transformation (if it wasn't already).
+The new features will be called Component 1, Component 2, etc...
+The data will be scaled to mean=0 and std=1 before fitting the transformer (if it wasn't already).

 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/decomposition.html#pca).